core-interaction/core-interaction.github.io/syllabus.md

 * We will have a short break, roughly halfway through the class.

-> We can revisit this agreement throughout the semester.
+> We can (and should) revisit this agreement throughout the semester.
 Please let me know if you’d like to raise something with the class.
 {: .callout icon='🤚' }